 In Scripture we are told the world as it is currently formed will not last forever, unlike those who are Resurrected but if we do the will of God then eternal life is ours and this would be for us no simple continuity of existence for that is worthless.
 What, then?

-Eternally we will possess a being that is one with the Essential Life and in simple terms we will become a part of God.
+Eternally we will possess a being that is one with the Essential Life and, in simple terms, we will become a part of the fabric that is God.